Ms. Inglish has performed many psychological & physical evaluations for health agencies, industrial commissions, attorneys and insurers.

 Common Types of Mental Health Assessments

-Mental health assessments (MHAs) are used for a number of situations, including criminal and family court cases; disability claims (workers compensation, veterans benefits, Social Security, the Public Employees' Retirement System), accident claims for companies, and evaluations in school settings.
-In over two decades, I have found many of these assessments to contain similar elements.
+Mental health assessments (MHAs) are used for a number of situations, including criminal and family court cases; disability claims (workers compensation, veterans benefits, Social Security, the Public Employees' Retirement System); accident claims for companies; and evaluations in school settings.
+For over two decades, I have found many of these assessments to contain similar elements.
 Today, recent updates have not changed that status.

 Content of a Mental Health Assessment

-- Client Information Form - Not only do we gain the usual client information, but also look for signs important to Mental Status that include the ability to read the form and complete the blanks.
+- Client Information Form—Not only do we gain the usual client information, but we also look for signs important to Mental Status that include the ability to read the form and complete the blanks.
 Erratic handwriting might suggest a mental impairment or condition as well.
-A form returned essentially blank might suggest some problems and a client may need help filling out the blanks, which is also significant.
+A form returned essentially blank might suggest some problems, and a client may need help filling out the blanks, which is also significant.

-- Testing Instruments - A psychologist can choose from a range of tests with which to examine personality (behavior) factors, intelligence, easting disorders, learning disabilities, neurological involvement, ASD, ADD/ADHD, and several others.
-Test results can be extremely important and in some cases are a key determination factor -- For example, Ohio was the first state in which children and youth could receive Social Security payments for ADD/ADHD, but we found a small group of parents and guardians that coached the young people into exhibiting the behaviors and question answers that would best yield disability payments.
+- Testing Instruments—A psychologist can choose from a range of tests with which to examine personality (behavior) factors, intelligence, eating disorders, learning disabilities, neurological involvement, ASD, ADD/ADHD, and several others.
+Test results can be extremely important and, in some cases, are a key determining factor.
+For example, Ohio was the first state in which children and youth could receive Social Security payments for ADD/ADHD, but we found a small group of parents and guardians that coached the young people into exhibiting the behaviors and question answers that would best yield disability payments.